 Poprad – Hotel Mamut has comfortable rooms, free parking, and a restaurant.
 Everything you need right in the heart of Poprad.
 Find the latest prices here.

-Tatranska Lomnica – Penzión Vila Park has very nice owners and is located right in the city centre.
-There’s also an ATM machine on site.
+Tatranska Lomnica – Penzión Vila Park has very nice owners and is located right in the city center.
+There’s also an ATM on site.
 Find the latest prices here.

 Small mountain villages: